-As Recommended by House Committee on Education
+As Amended by House Committee of the Whole

 Brief

 House Sub. for SB 22 would create the Corporate Education Tax Credit Scholarship Program Act (Act), which would provide eligible students with scholarships to pay all or a portion of tuition to attend a qualified school in Kansas.